Manon Bigot

-Manon Bigot (born 6 June 1990) is a French rugby union player who plays as a hooker for Blagnac Rugby Women and the French national team.
+Manon Bigot (/fr/; born 6 June 1990) is a French rugby union player who plays as a hooker for Blagnac SCR and the French national team.

 Biography

 Early life

 Manon Bigot was born on 6 June 1990.
 She did not start playing rugby until she was 23.

 Originally from Vallières-les-Grandes, in the Loir-et-Cher region, Bigot discovered rugby as a child, watching her father play in Loches.
 Despite her early interest in the sport, she was unable to find a women's structure in her region.
 She briefly played with boys at the Pocé-sur-Cisse club, but the section soon closed.
 She then turned to handball in high school, in the sports section at Vendôme, and played pivot for the Selles-sur-Cher club.

 Before taking up rugby, she served in the French Army as part of the 27th Mountain Infantry Battalion based in Annecy.

 Club career

 Bigot joined Blagnac in 2013.
 She played with the club until 2018, when she took a five-year hiatus to pursue her dream of becoming a professional firefighter.
 In 2023, she returned to Blagnac.